 Do I have to come to City Hall to pay my bill?

 - $25 - for disconnect/reconnect if scheduled by 5 p.m.
 Monday - Friday

 - additional $80 - 5 p.m. to 8 a.m. on normal business days

 - Reconnect fees are reviewed and set annually by City Council with adoption of the fee schedule

 City Hall is located at 28 West Center Street.
 However, several convenient options are available for bill payment including: paying online, automated phone payments by calling 1-888-990-4214, establish monthly bank draft by contacting Customer Service, and also paying at the Wal-Mart customer service counter.

 How can I save money on my utility bill?

 Visit the Marketing section of our website to find cost cutting utility rates and rebate information.
-To learn how to reduce usage and save money on your electric bill, visit Energy Saving Tips and Energy Depot in the Electric section of our website.
+To learn how to reduce usage and save money on your electric bill, visit the Energy Saving Tips section of our website.

 If your questions have not been answered, please do not hesitate to contact Customer Service.